 The drive time from Tauranga to Rotorua only took around 50-minutes to an hour.
-We decided to treat ourselves to a late start on this morning, opting to sleep in until around 9am then grab coffee and baked goods to go from Eddies & Elspeth.
+We decided to treat ourselves to a late start this morning, opting to sleep in until around 9 am then grab a coffee and baked goods to go from Eddies & Elspeth.

 Rotorua is a hub of adventure activities and a renowned geothermal wonderland.
 You may like to get your heart pumping with a skydive, canopy tour, visit to the adrenaline park, mountain biking, rafting, zorbing and many other fun things to do.
 There are also plenty of activities at a more relaxed pace including a visit to one of the geothermal attractions like mud spas, walking tracks and more.
 Another great option is to take part in a cultural experience, like Mitai Village.

 As we only planned to spend an afternoon in Rotorua and have visited once before, we decided to spend our time doing one great, outdoor activity we hadn’t tried before.
 So, we visited The Redwoods at Whakarewarewa Forest.
 This free activity saw us wander through a grove of some 5 hectares of California Redwoods, slowly covering around 2.25km.
 It was incredibly peaceful, relaxing and energising.
 If you have the time, budget and desire, you may also like to do the Redwoods Tree Walk suspended high above the ground on bridges.